 I live in the gap.
-I live in the gap between “normal” folks, sometimes referred to as neuro-typical and autistic folks, otherwise known as neuro-diverse.
-I’m not so autistic that I cannot live a fairly “normal” life, but autistic enough that everyone who meets me knows I’m different, autistic enough that many things that come easy to most are tremendously difficult for me.
+I live in the gap between “normal” folks, sometimes referred to as neuro-typical, and autistic folks, otherwise known as neurodiverse.
+I’m not so autistic that I cannot live a fairly “normal” life, but autistic enough that everyone who meets me knows I’m different, autistic enough that many things that come easily to most are tremendously difficult for me.

 I know that I am not alone.

 I also know that because I live in the gap, I am among the group of people who may be the most well-positioned to provide information that may eventually serve to close this gap, thus, Her Autism.

 I am passionate about helping people who, like me, are living with autism.
 I can’t wait to meet you and your families, to share the things I have learned about what does and does not work, about how to find rest when you are weary, and about ways to survive when surviving no longer seems possible.
 More than that, I can’t wait to share ways to find joy in even the hardest struggles.

 I am a mom, a teacher, a mentor, a friend, a daughter, a student, and so much more, in spite of my autism, hhhmmm…or maybe sometimes because of it!
 I graduated from college (with a double major) and law school, educated my own kids, worked in a variety of jobs (Adjunct Faculty at a university, HR Specialist, Senior Communications Coordinator [yes, communications!!
 HAHA!!]), and served whole-heartedly in my community teaching and mentoring kids and their parents in a variety of subjects.
 I have literally defied the odds and found success in places I probably should not have succeeded.

 I try to live by humbly acknowledging my weaknesses and living out my strengths.

 Her Autism is my way of connecting with you, of getting to know you, and working with you.

 I lived my life trying to find ways to survive in a neurotypical world and I want to share those with you!